 - ear infections

 Many women give up successfully.
-Smoking rates recorded at delivery have fallen to their lowest recorded level nationally!
+Smoking rates recorded at delivery have fallen to their lowest recorded level in England in 2019.

 Talking to your midwife about smoking